 The days are getting shorter, and the nights are getting longer.
 The air is crisp, with an eerie quality sneaking in as quietly as the twilight of this season.
 What a perfect time of year to explore all things creepy!
 Between Denver’s brightly changing leaves and the fresh air, autumn in Colorado is an extraordinary time.
 If you throw in this spooky tour, you’ve captured all things fall.

-I may receive a small amount of money from any affiliate links you purchase- it will not cost you any extra money, but it will keep me cranking out content.
+I may receive a small amount of money from any affiliate links you purchase – it will not cost you any extra money, but it will help me continue to produce content.

 If you prefer to hire a guided tour, there are some fantastic group tour options (including a ghost and pub tour) to check out haunted Denver.
-The Capitol Hill History and Haunted tour is two hours and takes you through the history.
+The Capitol Hill History and Haunted Tour is a two-hour experience that takes you through the history.

 The Molly Brown House: 1340 Pennsylvania Street

-We’ll start our four-stoup tour with the Molly Brown House, one of the most well-known Denver homes, as the former quarters of socialites J.J. and Molly Brown.
+We’ll start our four-stop tour with the Molly Brown House, one of the most well-known homes in Denver, as the former residence of socialites J.J. and Molly Brown.
 The previous owner was the unsinkable Molly Brown, who survived the 1912 crash of the Titanic.

 In 1887, the city commissioned the governor’s mansion.
 The Browns later purchased the sprawling Queen Anne-style home.

-The 7000 square foot Victorian house features red sand and gray Rhyolite stone and spans three stories, with an attic and basement.
+The 7,000-square-foot Victorian house features red sandstone and gray Rhyolite stone and spans three stories, with an attic and basement.
 The stunning building features stained glass windows, decorative wood panels, and curved brackets.

-After the repairs, the home joined the National Register of Historic Places in 1972.
+After the repairs, the home was added to the National Register of Historic Places in 1972.
 Start the Historic Denver walking tour at the Molly Brown House.
 Currently, the Molly Brown House Museum displays original architecture and furnishings.

 The two former socialites still haunt the Brown home.
 Tour guides periodically smell J.J.’s pipe smoke at random times.
 Museum workers see mysteriously loose light bulbs, and tourists even report seeing furniture rearranged by a spirit wearing a Victorian dress.